Information essential to your trip with cannabis

 If you're flying within the United States from JFK to LAX, both of which are in states where recreational marijuana use is legal, are you allowed to bring your THC-infused gummies on board?

 How about if you're taking a road trip from Washington state to Canada, both of which have legalized recreational marijuana use?
 Or, if you're traveling back from Amsterdam to D.C.
-The answer is C, because it now exists in both of those states where marijuana is legal.
+Both in C, where marijuana is now fully legal.

 Many tourists have been left in the dark about the legality of their activities due to federal and state officials' contradictory and ambiguous statements.